RebarDesign/data-app/README.md

   Create controllers for each view
   Create a main controller

   Create Services.
 We need a service to get the published data and the reached data.
+  But first we need to create the get api.